aosabook/500lines/image-filters/image-filters.markdown

 - Any pixel with insufficient of all of these colors will be black.

-Although our image is 2-dimensional, the pixels live in a 1-dimensional array starting top left moving [left to right, top to bottom](https://processing.org/tutorials/pixels/).
-The array indices for a 4x4 image are shown in .
+Although our image is 2-dimensional, the pixels live in a 1-dimensional array starting top-left and moving [left to right, top to bottom](https://processing.org/tutorials/pixels/).
+The array indices for a 4x4 image are shown here:

 <markdown>
 <table>